blackadder-git/Haunted/README.md

 # Overview

 Once opened, this app has a welcome screen that explains the game.
 As the sole inheritor of your uncle's fortune, you must find the key hidden deep within the haunted house.
-Choose where to explore in the house.
+Choose where to explore.

 I wanted to create a game that my daughters could play.
 Building an Android app is a good way to learn the technology and develop something they can use.
-This is really the first app I've developed so I wanted beyond hello world but still within reach.
+This is one of the first Kotlin apps I've developed so I wanted build something beyond hello world but still within reach.

 # Development Environment